tarrencen/regression-project/README.md

 'roomcnt (total_rooms)':	 Total number of rooms in the principal residence

-'numberofstories':	 Number of stories or levels the home has
+'numberofstories (stories)':	 Number of stories or levels the home has

-'buildingqualitytypeid':	 Overall assessment of condition of the building from best (lowest) to worst (highest)
+'buildingqualitytypeid (condition)':	 Overall assessment of condition of the building from best (lowest) to worst (highest)

-'calculatedfinishedsquarefeet':	 Calculated total finished living area of the home
+'calculatedfinishedsquarefeet (calc_fin_sqft)':	 Calculated total finished living area of the home

-'fireplaceflag':	 Is a fireplace present in this home
+'fireplaceflag (fireplace)':	 Is a fireplace present in this home

-'poolcnt':	 Number of pools on the lot (if any)
+'poolcnt (pools)':	 Number of pools on the lot (if any)

 'fips':	 Federal Information Processing Standard code -  see https://en.wikipedia.org/wiki/FIPS_county_code for more details

-'lotsizesquarefeet':	 Area of the lot in square feet
+'lotsizesquarefeet (lot_sqft)':	 Area of the lot in square feet

-'structuretaxvaluedollarcnt':	The assessed value of the built structure on the parcel
+'structuretaxvaluedollarcn (structure_tax_val)':	The assessed value of the built structure on the parcel

-'landtaxvaluedollarcnt':	The assessed value of the land area of the parcel
+'landtaxvaluedollarcnt (land_tax_val)':	The assessed value of the land area of the parcel

-'taxvaluedollarcnt':	The total tax assessed value of the parcel
+'taxvaluedollarcnt (tax_val)':	The total tax assessed value of the parcel

-'taxamount':	The total property tax assessed for that assessment year
+'taxamount (tax_amt)':	The total property tax assessed for that assessment year

-'yearbuilt':	 The Year the principal residence was built
+'yearbuilt (yr_built)':	 The Year the principal residence was built

-'logerror': $log(Zestimate) - log(Sale Price)$
+'logerror (log_err)': log(Zestimate) - log(Sale Price)

 ### Initial questions: